OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 Spec: https://github.github.com/gfm/
 -->

-Before we can get started with development on our Windows Server machine, there are a few hurdles to overcome to have an actually-useful development environment.
+Before we can begin using our Windows Server machine as an effective software development environment, there are a few hurdles to overcome.
+This chapter deals with enabling and configuring connectivity to the Internet.

 ```
 reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\RadioManagement\SystemRadioState /ve /t REG_DWORD /d 0 /f